Polynomial Solutions of Generalized Quartic Anharmonic Oscillators: The Electromagnetic Field Related to the Quartic Anharmonic Oscillator

+{Let us finally consider the \underline{$\beta_3<0$} case.
+A closer inspection of the $\beta_3<0$ case now reveals that the polynomial ansatz~(\ref{eq:parity}) (with the lower sign) just provides the same class of quasi-integrable potentials as the $\beta_3>0$ case.
+There is a one-to-one correspondence between the $\beta_3>0$ and the $\beta_3<0$ cases which just consists in reversing the sign of all the potential parameters.
+The replacement $(\beta_1,\beta_2,\beta_3,\alpha)\rightarrow (-\beta_1,-\beta_2,-\beta_3,-\alpha)$ does not change the potential (see, e.g., Eqs.~(\ref{eq:quartpot1}) and (\ref{eq:relZnojil})) and hence neither the energy spectrum nor the shape of the energy eigenfunctions.
+In the functional form of the energy eigenfunctions~(\ref{eq:parity}) the sign change of the potential parameters is accompanied by a sign change of the coefficients $a_n$, $n$ odd, which can be traced back to Eq.~(\ref{eq:matrixm}).}

-\section{The Electromagnetic Field Related to the Quartic Anharmonic Oscillator}
+\section{The Electromagnetic Field Related to the\\ Quartic Anharmonic Oscillator}

-Associated with every oscillator given by some nilpotent group is an associated electromagnetic field (see Ref.~\cite{Jorgensen87}, Chap.~7; also Ref.~\cite{Jorgensen85}).
-For the quartic anharmonic oscillator, this field is obtained by Fourier transforming in the $\beta_1$ variable to obtain a reducible representation of the quartic group, induced by the subgroup $(0,0,b_2,b_3)\rightarrow e^{-i(\beta_2 b_2 +\beta_3 b_3)} $.
-The resulting generators are now given by
+Associated with every oscillator given by some nilpotent group is an electromagnetic field {problem} (see Ref.~\cite{Jorgensen87}, Chap.~7; also Ref.~\cite{Jorgensen85}). {By inducing with} the subgroup $(0,0,b_2,b_3)\rightarrow e^{-i(\beta_2 b_2 +\beta_3 b_3)} $ {one ends up with a reducible representation of the quartic group.} The resulting generators are now given by

 with Hamiltonian